dbos-inc/dbos-docs/docs/quickstart.md

 <section className="row list">
 <article className="col col--6">

-First, your app needs a Postgres database server to connect to.
+First, your app needs a local Postgres server to connect to.

 > Database connection info is stored in the [`dbos-config.yaml`](./python/reference/configuration#database) file in your app folder.
 > If you didn't use our script to start the Postgres server, make sure you update this file with the correct connection info.